airbornio/airborn-server/docs/security.md

 We don't protect your anonymity.
 Unless you protect it yourself, we can see where in the world you're accessing Airborn OS from.

+## What you can do

+1. Don't use Airborn OS on computers you don't trust
+2. Always log out of Airborn OS when you leave your computer, even if for a little while
+3. Choose a long password, or choose a short sentence as your password, or use a password manager
+4. Use Airborn OS with Firefox with [this addon][] installed

 [this addon]: https://addons.mozilla.org/firefox/addon/hcs-checker/